drussell33/wou-cs-46x-starlane/main_project_code/TeamProject/iCollections/Data/Dbsetup.md

 ## Step 2:

-*Start here if you have first if you just need to reset databases*
+**Start here if you already have Azure servers and databases set up**

-+ Get connection string from Azure (write everything down)
++ Get connection string from Azure (write all credentials down)
 + Use VSCode mssql extension to run down (if needed), up, and seed sql scripts

 *May need to restart connection to get this to work*